• Skip to main content

 Which Digital Connectors Are The Fastest?

-3. Thunderbolt – which is increasingly popular with newer semi-pro interfaces, and is way faster than either USB or Firewire.
+- Thunderbolt – which is increasingly popular with newer semi-pro interfaces, and is way faster than USB.

-4. PCIE – which has long been the standard connection for professional interfaces, as it offers additional processing power and extremely fast data-transfer.
+- PCIE – which has long been the standard connection for professional interfaces, as it offers additional processing power and extremely fast data transfer.
 These are also less common now due to faster computers.

 But whichever type you choose, remember to double-check that your computer has the appropriate connection.